-The proposed increase in the authorized shares of Common Stock is intended to provide the Board of Directors with authority, without further action of the stockholders, to issue the additional shares of Common Stock from time to time and in amounts as the Board of Directors deems necessary, including as described herein.
+The proposed increase in the authorized shares of Common Stock is intended to provide the Board of Directors with authority, without further action of the stockholders, to issue the proposed additional shares of Common Stock from time to time as the Board of Directors deems necessary, including as described below.
+The Board of Directors believes it is desirable to have the ability to issue such additional shares of Common Stock from time to time to provide flexibility in addressing the financing needs of the Corporation and for general corporate purposes.
+Potential uses of the additional authorized shares include equity financings, shares issuable in connection with strategic alliances and joint ventures, stock dividends or distributions, acquisitions of additional businesses and the issuance of options pursuant to the Corporation's stock option plans.
 Without limitation of the foregoing, the additional shares may be issued in connection with (i) private financings that the Corporation may seek to effect pursuant to exemptions from the registration requirements of the Securities Act and (ii) strategic partnering transactions involving the issuance of securities pursuant to exemptions from the registration requirements of the Securities Act.